Guidelines for undergraduate, postgraduate and vocational courses

 - Courses must be at Level 3 or above – either undergraduate (Levels 4-6), postgraduate (Level 7) or vocational (Level 3-5).

-Precise timelines for the below stages will be agreed with course leaders following the submission of the Expression of Interest form.
+Precise timelines for the below stages will be agreed with the course leader following discussion with the ScreenSkills Select team.

-- Expression of interest: Course leader receives new application guidance and application form and formally confirms their intent to apply.
-ScreenSkills is on hand to offer one to one advice and guidance.
+Application discussion: The course leader receives new application guidance and application form and formally confirms their intent to apply.
+ScreenSkills Select is on hand to continue to offer one to one advice and guidance.

-- Application form submitted: Course submits application form and accompanying supporting evidence.
+Application form submitted: The course leader submits application form and accompanying supporting evidence.
 Payment for initial non-refundable Stage 1 fee is then due.

-Prior to the presentation, the Industry Evaluator will present summary feedback on the written application and the results from the student questionnaire.
-Presentations from course leaders should cover areas arising from the Stage 1 report, as well as information on facilities and industry input into the course, and a quality improvement plan for the future.
-Further examples of student work can also be provided at this stage.
+Prior to the presentation, the industry evaluator will present summary feedback on the written application and supporting evidence.
+Presentations from the course leader should cover areas arising from the Stage 1 report, as well as information on staff and student diversity, how information about skills gaps and shortages are embedded within the curriculum, and a quality improvement plan for the future.

 Application form and supporting evidence